jammer-sysops/adbusters-website-2025/src/content/articles/awakening.md

 I got a job with a consulting company, and soon after starting my own marketing firm, grandiosely called International Computer Research (ICR), in Tokyo’s Roppongi district.
 I made tons of money.
 That’s no brag; in the booming Sixties anybody could.

 I hit the clubs most nights with my ad-agency pals.
-Behind the scenes, I dabbled in Judo &amp; Zen.
+Behind the scenes, I dabbled in Judo & Zen.
 Savored Kawabata’s *The Sound of The Mountain*, Yukio Mishima’s *Forbidden Colors*, Osamu Dazai’s *No Longer Human*.

 Then one day… Basho.